rodalbuyeh/gpim452-2025-fa/syllabus.md

 This course will not magically make you a data scientist, an expert in “big data”, or a professional-grade programmer in 10 weeks.
 Rather, we aim to provide the conceptual background, ethical framework, and computational experience that will turn someone with policy expertise and social science training into a valuable member of a data science team.

+{: .note }
+This course also serves as a **gateway for further study** in advanced areas of data science for policy and social science, including:
+- Text-as-data analysis
+- Network science
+- Geospatial data analysis
+- Tools and workflows for managing very large datasets

+Students who complete this course will be well-prepared to pursue specialized electives or research in these domains.

 ### Learning Objectives
 * Familiarity with the vocabulary and key concepts in data science
 * Understand the difference between big data and high-dimensional data and how one enables the exploitation of the other